Closing costs you should expect

-There are certain standard costs related to closing the sale of a house.
-These expenses are commonly divided between the buyer and seller, as directed in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the process.
+There are certain expected costs associated with closing the sale of a house.
+These fees are often split between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through the transaction.

 - Points (optional)